microsoft/ML-For-Beginners/Introduction/2-history-of-ML/README.md

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/3/)

 In this lesson, we will walk through the major milestones of the history of Machine Learning and AI.

+The history of Artificial Intelligence as a field is intertwined with the history of Machine Learning, as the algorithms that underpin ML fed into the development of AI.
+It is useful to remember that, while AI as a field of inquiry began to crystallize in the 1950s, important [algorithmical, statistical, mathematical and technical discoveries](https://wikipedia.org/wiki/Timeline_of_machine_learning) predated and overlapped this era.

+## Notable Discoveries

+- 1763, 1812 [Bayes Theorem](https://wikipedia.org/wiki/Bayes%27_theorem) and its predecessors.
+This theorem and its applications underlie inference, describing the probability of an event occuring based on prior knowledge.
+- 1805 [Least Square Theory](https://wikipedia.org/wiki/Least_squares) by French mathematician Adrien-Marie Legendre.
+This theory, which you will learn about  in our Regression unit, helps in data fitting.
+- 1913 [Markov Chains](https://wikipedia.org/wiki/Markov_chain) named after Russian mathematician Andrey Markov is used to describe a sequence of possible events based on a previous state.
+- 1957 [Perceptron](https://wikipedia.org/wiki/Perceptron) is a type of linear classifier invented by American psychologist Frank Rosenblatt that underlies advances in deep learning.
+- 1967 [Nearest Neighbor](https://wikipedia.org/wiki/Nearest_neighbor) is an algorithm originally designed to map routes.
+In an ML context it is used to  detect patterns.
+- 1970 [Backpropagation](https://wikipedia.org/wiki/Backpropagation) is used to train [feedforward neural networks](https://wikipedia.org/wiki/Feedforward_neural_network)
+- 1982 [Recurrent Neural Network](https://wikipedia.org/wiki/Recurrent_neural_network) are artificial neural networks derived from feedforward neural networks that create temporal graphs.
 ## 1950: Machines that Think

 Alan Turing